-- ONLY use an installation kit incorporating an aerial external to the vehicle. - Ensure that the installation is carried out by a competent installer. - NEVER operate a mobile phone fitted with its own aerial inside the vehicle - the electromagnetic field radiated by the phone may interfere with the vehicle's electrical systems.
+- Only use an installation kit incorporating an aerial external to the vehicle. - Ensure that the installation is carried out by a competent installer. - Refrain from operating a mobile phone fitted with its own aerial inside the vehicle the electromagnetic field radiated by the phone may interfere with the vehicle's electrical systems.